 The PHA has included an allowance for air-conditioning in its schedule.
-Central air-conditioning must be present in a unit before the PHA will apply this allowance to a family's rent and subsidy calculations.
+Central air-conditioning or a portable air conditioner must be present in a unit before the PHA will apply this allowance to a family's rent and subsidy calculations.